-According to LGs roadmap, the Korean company plans to release two flagship phones every year.
+According to LG's road map, the Korean company plans to release two flagship phones every year.
 The first half of the year traditionally sees the release of a high end G series smartphone, while the later half of the year aims at catching the masses with the V series.
-It seems like LG will now be returning to familiar waters and ditching its IPS display technology and betting on OLED displays for its new LG V30.
+The latest rumor says that LG will reveal the V30 at IFA in September.

 In accordance with previous rumors, including one from ETNews, it seems that LG will be unveiling its latest V series smartphone at IFA this year, as it has just sent out save-the-date invitations for August 31 in Berlin.
 The invitations feature a large letter V in the background, so this launch date is a sure thing.
 Taking place in the German capital again this September, IFA is Europe's largest consumer electronics trade show, and the V30 will be making its debut a day before the event begins on September 1.

 The device is expected to be released in South Korea first, with 64 GB of internal storage for around the equivalent of $699.